Additive structure of non-monogenic simplest cubic fields: Consequences

 Moreover,

 only if $a=12$, which does not give a simplest cubic field from our subfamily.
-Thus, if this concrete element $r=\frac{23a-42}{36}$ were in the decomposition of $\gamma$, then some other summand would have to have \begin{itemize} \item a non-zero coefficient before $g_2$, \item a zero coefficient before $g_3$. \end{itemize} However, these conditions are not both satisfied for any element from (\ref{sq:1})--(\ref{sq:5}).
+Thus, if the element from (\ref{sq:5}) with $r=\frac{23a-42}{36}$ were in the decomposition of $\gamma$, then some other summand would have to have \begin{itemize} \item a non-zero coefficient before $g_2$, \item a zero coefficient before $g_3$. \end{itemize} However, these conditions are not both satisfied for any element from (\ref{sq:1})--(\ref{sq:5}).
 Thus, the element from (\ref{sq:5}), which appears in the decomposition of $\gamma$, satisfies

 That means that we need at least one more element from (\ref{sq:2})--(\ref{sq:5}) to express $\gamma$.

 We know that for all elements from (\ref{sq:5}), the coefficient before $g_3$ satisfies

 Thus, the other summand from (\ref{sq:2})--(\ref{sq:5}) has this coefficient between zero and